KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/transform_distort_perspective/corners.rst

       No
    :**Known bugs**:
       No
+   :**Color depth**:
+      8bit
+   :**Tutorial**:
+      No

 .. rst-class:: clear-both

 .. rubric:: Description

 This effect/filter allows accurate perspective distortion of the input source's geometry.
 Instead of using the sliders or entering the values you can use the corner handles to change the geometry.
 Edit Mode must be switched on for this.
+See the :ref:`Notes <corners_notes>` below for an explanation how this effect works and the parameters need to be interpreted.

 .. rubric:: Parameters